 - Safely disconnect the device from the process it controls.

-- Connect the calibrator or DMM to the common and NO (normally open) output terminals of the switch.
-The DMM or calibrator will measure an "open circuit". if measuring continuity.
+- Connect the calibrator or Digital Multimeter to the common and NO (normally open) output terminals of the switch.
+The Digital Multimeter or calibrator will measure an "open circuit". if measuring continuity.
 If measuring V ac be sure the tool is properly rated for the voltage being measured.

 - Connect the pressure switch to a pressure source such as a hand pump connected to a gauge.

 - Increase the source pressure to the setpoint of the switch until the switch changes state from open to close.
-Manually record the pressure value when the DMM indicates a "short circuit" or if using a calibrator it will record the value for you.
+Manually record the pressure value when the Digital Multimeter indicates a "short circuit" or if using a calibrator it will record the value for you.

 - Continue to increase the pressure until the maximum rated pressure.
 Slowly reduce the pressure until the switch changes state again, and resets from closed to open, then record the pressure.

 - The setpoint pressure was recorded when the pressure was rising.
 The deadband value is the difference between the rising setpoint pressure and the falling pressure reset point.